The Effect of the Prior and the Experimental Design on the Inference of the Precision Matrix in Gaussian Chain Graph Models: Simulation Study

 \subsection{Information Gain by Experiments}

-To understand if our theoretical results are an artifact of the Laplace approximation or the marginal posterior precision matrix, we evaluate how much the posterior distribution changes compared to the prior under different experimental settings.
+We evaluated how much the posterior distribution changes compared to the prior under different experimental settings.
 Intuitively, if the prior and the posterior are similar, then no much information is gained by the data or the experiment.
+However, simply evaluating the difference between prior and posterior is not enough since sample size surely has an effect.
+Thus, to better evaluate the effect of the design rather than the effect of the sample size, we need to choose a baseline experiment.
+We take a null design (design with $\mathbf{X}=0$) as such baseline because one would expect it to perform poorly.
+That is, we consider an experiment to provide useful information when it is better than a null experiment in the same settings, and thus, calculate the difference between the given design (random or specific) and the null design as our measure of performance shown in figures below.

 For each simulation at a given sample size, we calculate 1) the KL divergence between the prior and the posterior for a given experiment (random or specific), and 2) the KL divergence between the prior and posterior under the null experiment.
 The information gain due to experiment is then evaluated by taking difference of log KL divergence between the design (random or specific) and the null design.
-The results are shown in Figure \ref{fig:rand_kl} for the random experiment and in Figure \ref{fig:spc_kl} for the specific experiment.
+Figure \ref{fig:star_kl} shows the results when simulating data under the covariance structure of Model 4 (star model).
 Points above 0 indicate more information gained by conducting a non-null experiment.
+We expect random experiments to do better in this case because the \textit{marginal} effect $\mathbf{B\Omega^{-1}}$ can be large.
+The results corresponding to all other covariance structures (with similar conclusions) can be found in the Appendix~\ref{app:other_graphs}.

-As suggested by our theoretical study, except for the case of Normal-MGIG prior with $\mathbf \Lambda=10^{-3} \mathbf I_p$ (certain case), the difference in information gain will eventually reach 0 for all other prior cases as the sample size increases, meaning that there will no longer be any information gain from doing an experiment (random nor specific) compared to no experiment at all.
+Except for the case of Normal-MGIG prior with $\mathbf \Lambda=10^{-3} \mathbf I_p$ (certain case), the difference in information gain will eventually reach 0 for all other prior cases as the sample size increases, meaning that there will no longer be any information gain from doing an experiment (random nor specific) compared to no experiment at all.
 While the Normal-MGIG prior with $\mathbf \Lambda=10^{-3} \mathbf I_p$ (certain case) stays at a distance from 0, this distance does not depend much on the sample size.
+With a biased prior, MGIG still shows better information gain while certain Wishart also leads to better information gains compared to a null design.
+More results on other types of biases can be found in the Appendix~\ref{app:less_biased}.